Stack of five golden Mexican sweet corn cakes drizzled with maple syrup on white plate

 Start with a blend of cornmeal and corn flour, fold in fresh sweet corn, and lightly leaven with baking powder.
 Cook spoonfuls of batter on a hot pan until each one is golden brown and fluffy inside.
 Top as you like!

-How to Make a Mexican Sweet Corn Cake Twist
+How to Make Mexican Sweet Corn Cakes from Scratch (Skillet Version)

 Flavor Variations to Try